Woman Found Dead On Maryland Beach Suffocated — Possibly Run Over By Tractor Cleaning Sand?

 — Dallas Morning News (@dallasnews) August 2, 2017

-According to NBC News, “One possibility” they are looking into is that O’Connor could have fallen asleep on the beach or was “unconscious” for some reason and was accidentally run over by the beach tractor cleaning the sand.
+According to NBC News, “one possibility” they are looking into is that O’Connor could have fallen asleep on the beach or was “unconscious” for some reason and was accidentally run over by the beach tractor cleaning the sand.
 The tractor combs over the beach sand every night, raking up the debris left over from the beachgoers that day.

 The Texas woman who was found dead on the sand in Ocean City Monday somehow ended up in a hole and suffocated there. https://t.co/L6Nn0RHHBm